 Termite control may be necessary if the following signs are present:

-• Mud tunnels on foundations
+• Mud tunnels discovered on or close to foundations

 Termite problems may be avoided by implementing the following preventative measures: